When to Seek Medical Care

 - The doctor will likely send blood and urine samples to the laboratory to look for evidence of bleeding, problems in the blood clotting system, kidney problems, or muscle death.
 These problems may not be initially apparent, but can have dire consequences if missed.

 - The victim is monitored to look for worsening symptoms at the wound site, or worsening systemic symptoms in the breathing or cardiovascular systems.

 - A rare complication in very swollen limbs is compartment syndrome.
 Limbs are divided into compartments of muscles, blood vessels, and nerves.
 Severe swelling can cut off the blood circulation to a compartment.
 When the circulation is cut off, the victim usually has severe pain and numbness.
 Later, the limb may get white and cold.
 If not treated in time, the limb may need to be amputated.

 Common sense will guide your efforts if you are bitten by a snake or are witness to someone else being bitten.
 Even a bite from a nonvenomous snake requires excellent wound care.
 The victim needs a tetanus booster if he or she has not had one within 5 years.
 Wash the wound with large amounts of soap and water.
 Inspect the wound for broken teeth or dirt.

 - Prevent a second bite or a second victim.
 Snakes can continue to bite and inject venom with successive bites until they run out of venom.

 - Identify or be able to describe the snake, but only if it can be done without significant risk for a second bite or a second victim.

-- Safely and rapidly transport the victim to an emergency medical facility unless the snake has positively been identified as harmless (nonvenomous).
+- Safely and rapidly transport the victim to an emergency medical facility unless the snake has positively been identified by an expert as harmless (nonvenomous).
 Remember, misidentification could be fatal.
 A bite without initial symptoms can still be dangerous or even fatal.